Renault Zoe ZE50

 Vehicle description

 The Renault ZOE (Z.E.
-40) features a 41 kWh lithium-ion battery with a range of up to 370 kilometres while the version with the 22kWh battery is also available in the Avant2Go fleet.
-Thanks to its spaciousness, safety and charming design, this car is very popular with our female users.
-An interesting fact is that the Zoe (like most other electric cars) offers superb handling around corners.
+50) has a 52 kWh lithium-ion battery that enables a range of up to 460 kilometres.
+Thanks to its spaciousness, safety, and beautiful design, this car is very popular among our female and male users.
+As an interesting fact, we can also add that the Zoe (like most other electric vehicles) is exceptionally pleasant and precise to drive through corners.

-This is thanks to its ideal weight distribution, which is made possible by the flexibility of electric car design.
-As opposed to cars with internal combustion engines, electric cars have a favourably low centre of gravity.
+This is thanks to the ideal weight distribution, which is made possible by the flexibility in designing electric vehicles.
+The centre of gravity in an electric vehicle, unlike vehicles with an internal combustion engine, is advantageously low.

 Technical details